Car Test Centre, Scotland

 Difference

-Inverness (Seafield Road) sits close to the UK average pass rate.
+Inverness (Seafield Road) sits very close to the UK average, within 1 percentage point.

 Inverness (Seafield Road) sits in the bottom half of car pass rates